How to Reset Your Sleep Schedule

 Evening light exposure

 Get bright light 2 hours before your current natural sleep time.
-20-30 minutes at 5,000-10,000 lux.
-Avoid morning bright light during this period – wear dark glasses if outdoors before 10am.
+20–30 minutes at 5,000–10,000 lux.
+Avoid morning bright light during this period — wear dark glasses if outdoors before 10am.
 This is the correct protocol for: adjusting after westward travel and for shift workers transitioning to later schedules.
-Less commonly needed but important to get right.
+Less commonly needed than phase advance but important to get right — incorrect morning light during a delay protocol actively opposes progress.

 Light source intensity guide